annaliuu/cse15l-lab-reports/lab2.md

 Here are the 2 screenshots of using `/add-message`:
 ![image](add-message_1.png)

 For this screenshot, the handleRequest method is called, which takes in the argument specified as `url`.
 When called on this argument, this URI object represents the entire string `localhost:5000/add-message?s=hello`.
 The relevant field of the class is the string `res`, which gets updated to be the message directly after the `s` in the url once the specific request is executed.
+This string `res` gets changed and updated everytime the handleRequest method is called.

 ![image](add-message_2.png)

 Similar to the first screenshot, the handleRequest method is called, which takes in the argument specified as `url`.
+We then split that url on "/" and get the strings after "=", which represents the string we are adding.
 When called on this argument, this URI object represents the entire string `localhost:5000/add-message?s=world`.
 The relevant field of the class is the string `res`, which gets updated to be the message directly after the `s` in the url once the specific request is executed.
+This string `res` gets changed and updated everytime the handleRequest method is called.

 ## Part 2